 The accountability for recording and transferring the data to the Consenting Authority rests with the permit holder.
-When engaging a third party service provider a terms or service agreement must be provide to ensure clarity around the responsibilities of all parties involved.
+When engaging a third party service provider a terms of service agreement must be provided to ensure clarity around the responsibilities of all parties involved.

-A Terms of Services agreement should include but is not limited to:
+A Terms of Service agreement should include but is not limited to:

-- I. Provision of consenting alerts
+- i.
+Provision of consenting alerts

-- II.
+- ii.
 Faults finding and repair

-- III.
+- iii.
 Point of first contact

-- IV.
+- iv.
 Data ownership

-- V. Cost
+- v.
+Cost

-- VI.
+- vi.
 Indemnity